Ahmed-Atmani/sChemeInterpreter/README.md

 ## To do now
 1. Return singleton/new void type after definition/printmem/...
+1. Make symbol type
+1. Define should overwrite definition of existing identifier &nbsp;&nbsp;&nbsp;&nbsp;$\implies$ Only overwrite if identifier in same scope (not in enclosing scopes)
 1. Make it possible to define procedures:
     1. Make CheckArgCount function that is called on each macro/proc application
     1. Make Lambda type with constructor